Print This Bible Study

 And the three years Paul spent in Ephesus are specifically said to be time that he spent instructing Christians in the faith and warning them about false teachers who would arise in their midst (Acts 20:28-32).

 The church in Ephesus was filled with Christians who were well-versed in the Word of the Kingdom.
-And well they should have been, for Paul had spent a great deal of time with them, going ”from house to house,” teaching them — something that allowed him to be able to later write a letter to these Christians and simply begin discussing “the deep things of God” (1 Corinthians 2:10), completely apart from introductory, foundational teachings.
+And well they should have been, for Paul had spent a great deal of time with them, going ”from house to house,” teaching them — something that had allowed him to be able to later write a letter to these Christians and simply begin discussing “the deep things of God” (1 Corinthians 2:10), completely apart from introductory, foundational teachings.

 But something happened!
 A foreign substance was placed in the three measures of meal.
 And it wasn’t long before things began to go awry, even in the church in Ephesus.